flare-foundation/docs/docs/user/delegation/delegation-faq.md

 Your delegation might be too late for consideration in the next reward epoch since the vote power block for the next reward epoch will be randomly chosen from the blocks in the last half (on Flare) or quarter (on Songbird) of the current epoch.

-## How much reward can each price provider earn for me?
+## How much reward can each data provider earn for me?

 This depends on a few factors:

 * The delegated balance.

-* The price provider reward rate.
+* The data provider reward rate.

-* The price provider fee.
-How much fee does the price provider take from addresses delegating to it.
+* The data provider fee.
+How much fee does the data provider take from addresses delegating to it.

-* The amount of vote power already delegated to this price provider.
+* The amount of vote power already delegated to this data provider.

 To encourage decentralization, there is a vote power cap and any excess vote power is not counted during the median calculation and rewarding phase.
 If there is over delegation, the same amount of rewards is split between more delegators.

-## Where can I see the expected rewards from a price provider?
+## Where can I see the expected rewards from a data provider?

-Each price provider has different performance that results in different reward rates.
+Each data provider has different performance that results in different reward rates.
 Sources for this data can be found on the web.
 Note the reward rate might be changing per each week.
 Try googling for "Flare metrics".